Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 ## From Env Mode

-:one: Enter the kernel name
+:one: Enter the kernel name.
 :two: Choose A Mode: **From Env**.
 In this mode, create kernel using existing environment.
 :three: Select specific existing environment in environment field.
 :four: Select specific language in language field.
 Currently, BioStudio is only supporting two languages: **Python** and **R**.
 :five: Select version based on selected language.

-:bell: Existing environment included **Python package** / **R package** already.
-So Version field will be disabled and not allowed to change.
-But if you will select different language package, which is not in existing environment then you are allow to select version.
-If pre-define versions is not suitable for your requirement, you can type version you would like to install, and then, click **Add Customize** button to apply.
+:bell: Existing environment includes **Python package** and **R package** already.
+So the version field will be **disabled** and not allowed to be changed.
+But if you select a different language package that is not in the existing environment, then you are allowed to select the version.
+If pre-defined versions are not suitable for your requirements, you can type the version you would like to install, and then click the **Add Customize** button to apply.

 :high_brightness: Click **Create** button